Brian-MT-Nguyen/The-Cheezer-CI/README.md

   * Chat Bubbles (2 Ellipses and 2 Triangles) in CinematicMenu Scene
   * 4 rectangles in Gameplay Scene
-* 1+ logotype text (either as a Google Slides text object or embedded image file)
+* 1+ logotype text (either as a Google Slides text object or embedded image file) For this logotype text, I used illustrator and live painted pixel art.
-  * The Cheezer.png fancy text in CinematicMenu Scene (1 logotype text)
+  * The Cheezer.png fancy text in CinematicMenu Scene
 * 1+ multi-line text block
-  * Green Cheeze Studios text in Studio Intro Scene (1 multi-line text block)
+  * Green Cheeze Studios text in Studio Intro Scene
 * 1+ fading scene transition (e.g. fade to black)
   * Begin Scene fade to StudioIntro Scene
-  * CinematicMenu Scene fade to Gameplay Scene (2 transitions)
+  * CinematicMenu Scene fade to Gameplay Scene
 * 1+ object motion animation (e.g. sliding in)
   * Fridge zoom
   * Studio Text spinning in and out